 By about 525 BC, somebody had the idea that each of the actors could play several different roles by going offstage and changing costumes.
 Most Greek plays have only two speaking actors onstage at any one time, plus the choir and a few extras who don’t speak.
+When there are more speaking parts, they’re all played by the same two actors, who go offstage and change costumes.
 A few later plays (after about 475 BC) have three speaking actors; no Greek play has more than that.

 Perhaps you, too could have a competition between different plays, and have judges or a vote decide which one was best?